Ph.D. in Digital and Cyber Forensic Science

 - GPA of 3.5 or higher

 - Program Application

 - Personal statement, not to exceed 1000 words

-- Three letters of recommendation in addition to the Admission Recommendation Checklist.
+- Three letters of recommendation.
 A minimum of two letters must be from faculty who are sufficiently acquainted with the student to comment on potential for success in the doctoral program

 - Current resume or vita

 - Official GRE scores.
 A minimum GRE score of 300 is required for acceptance into the program.
 The GRE score is calculated as Verbal * 0.5 + Quantitative * 1.5

 - In some instances, a personal interview may be requested.